Leave a comment

-Somewhere in the Eastern part of Europe, where it gets bitterly cold in winter, there is a dark forest.
-If you are ever brave, foolish or ignorant enough to go wondering through that forest, there is a good chance that you might come across a peculiar house.
-It’s a wooden hut, but it’s like no other that you have ever seen, for it stands on giant chicken legs – and quite often it walks about, just like a monstrous farm-yard bird.
+Somewhere in the eastern part of Europe, where it gets bitterly cold in winter, there is a dark forest.
+If you are ever brave, foolish or ignorant enough to go wandering through that forest, there is a good chance that you might come across a peculiar house.
+It’s a wooden hut, but it’s like no other that you have ever seen, for it stands on giant chicken legs – and quite often it walks about, just like a monstrous farm yard bird.
 This hut is the home of Baba Yaga.
-I don’t advise that you knock at the door of Baba Yaga’s hut, no matter how much you have lost your way through the forest.
-For Baba Yaga is a witch.
+I don’t advise that you knock at the door of Baba Yaga’s hut, no matter how much you have lost your way through the forest – for Baba Yaga is a witch.

-On the edge of Baba’s Yaga’s forest, there is a little village, and everyone who lives there knows about the strange hut and the lady who lives inside it.
-They know her, and they fear her, for it has long been rumored that she likes to eat children.
+On the edge of Baba Yaga’s forest, there is a little village, and everyone who lives there knows about the strange hut and the lady who lives inside it.
+They know her, and they fear her, for it has long been rumoured that she likes to eat children.

 A long time ago, a man lived in this village with his beautiful daughter, who was called Vasilisa.
 The girl’s mother had sadly died some years before the start of this story.
-But before she died, she gave Vasilisa a wonderful gift.
-It was a little rag doll that did not look so different from any other.
+Before she died, she gave Vasilisa a wonderful gift – It was a little rag doll that did not look so different from any other.
 The girl’s mother told Vasilisa that she should take special care of the doll.
 Every night she must feed it a little milk and a little biscuit, and so long as she did so, the doll would always be ready to help her – no matter how much trouble she found herself in.
 Vasilisa did just as her mother bid her.
-And every night the little rag doll sat up and drank a little milk, and ate a little biscuit before smiling at Vasilisa and then going back to sleep.
+Every night the little rag doll sat up and drank a little milk, and ate a little biscuit before smiling at Vasilisa and then going back to sleep.

 As time went by, the girl’s father decided to marry again.
 His second wife had two daughters of her own, neither of whom could touch Vasilisa for beauty or sweetness of character.
 In fact, they were jealous of Vasilisa and they hated her terribly.
-So long as Vasilisa’s father remained at home, the step-mother and step-sisters had to pretend that they liked her, but every now and then one of the sisters would whisper in Vasilisa’s ear, “Just you wait until your dear papa leaves us alone with you.
+So long as Vasilisa’s father remained at home, the stepmother and stepsisters had to pretend that they liked her, but every now and then one of the sisters would whisper in Vasilisa’s ear, “Just you wait until your dear papa leaves us alone with you.
 Then you’ll see!”

 When Vasilisa had recently passed her sixteenth birthday, her father said that he had to go away on a journey that would last at least a month.
 Vasilisa begged him to take her with him, but he just laughed and said he was traveling on business, and the girl would find the journey tiresome and dull.